fwac/fwac/meeting02/README.md

+#This will be used to setup an offline install demo

-yum install -y docker haproxy git pip install pypiserver pypi-server --disable-fallback -p 80 ~/packages &
+pypi-server --disable-fallback -p 5050 /mnt/python &